Which German City Was Home to the First Large Brewing Industry?

 • Cultural Influence: Throughout the 19th and 20th centuries, Munich's breweries contributed to the city's renown as a beer capital and a center for beer culture, shaping global perceptions of beer enjoyment.

-See also What Craft Beer Is Gluten-Free?
+See also Why Does Craft Beer Hurt My Stomach?

 The legacy of Munich's brewing industry continues to flourish through its iconic beer styles and abundant brewing heritage, ensuring a lasting global impact on the beer industry.